 However, there is a maximum amount of measurable EtG.
 Drinking above the limit may not raise EtG levels more than can be detectable.
 Therefore, an EtG test effectively detects drinking, but it is not effective in detecting the amount of alcohol consumed.1

 EtG test results are simple.
-A positive EtG test detects alcohol in the urine and suggests that alcohol was consumed within the last few days.
+A positive EtG test detects a metabolite of alcohol in the urine and suggests that alcohol was consumed within the last few days.
 Mouthwash and hand sanitizers containing alcohol might give positive results, even though the individual has not consumed alcohol.

-A negative EtG test would suggest that the person has not consumed alcohol within the previous few days.
+A negative EtG test suggests the person has not consumed alcohol within the previous few days.
 Keep in mind that false positives are possible.

 EtG can be detected in the urine for much longer than it can be detected in the blood or in a person’s breath.
 In fact, it can be detectable in urine for up to 48 hours after having just a few drinks.
 In some cases of heavy drinking, it can be detected for up to 72 hours or more.1

 It is possible to dilute levels of EtG in urine by hydrating with a lot of water and urinating often.
 The more time that passes, the less EtG can be detected.
 For example, after two days, sensitivity drops for six or less drinks.4

 Because EtG is a metabolite of alcohol, EtG tests can pick up even small traces of alcohol.
 You may not even need to drink alcohol for EtG to show up in your urine.

 Again, if you rinse your mouth with mouthwash that has alcohol in it, it is possible for it to present in an EtG test.